(We have not yet added staff that joined our team over summer 2025. We will soon! Thank you for your patience!)

 carolina.silva@elmcitymontessori.org

-Carolina is originally from Venezuela.
+Carolina (she/her) is originally from Venezuela.
 She has lived in Connecticut for the past 25 years and has a BS in Individual Study/Child Study.
 Carolina has 19 years of experience working as a Preschool teacher, including 11 years at Montessori on Edgewood.
 In 2018 she started in ECMS as a Primary Assistant.
 In January 2022, she stepped in as a Primary Guide in the Maple classroom, a role that fills my life with joy and satisfaction.
 She is a defender of animals; wolves are my favorite.

 Dave Weinreb, Magnet Resource Teacher